Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Special Weapon.*** Each model includes a special weapon.
 You can only use the Mastery property of the weapon if another feature allows you to use it, as normal.

-***Changing the Model.*** You can change the armour’s model whenever you finish a Short or Long Rest, provided you have Smith’s Tools in hand.
+***Changing the Model.*** You can change the armour's model whenever you finish a Short or Long Rest, provided you have Smith's Tools in hand.

 #### Guardian

 You design your armour to be in the front line of conflict.
 It has the following features:

-***Thunder Gauntlets.*** Each of the armour’s gauntlets counts as a Simple Melee weapon while you aren’t holding anything in it, and it deals 1d8 Thunder damage on a hit.
+***Thunder Gauntlets.*** Each of the armour's gauntlets counts as a Simple Melee weapon while you aren't holding anything in it, and it deals 1d8 Thunder damage on a hit.
 The gauntlets have the Push Mastery property.

 ***Distracting Pulse.*** When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.